mustafaascha/SEERwithR/README.md

 - Obtaining SEER data and making it R-friendly
 - Recoding variables so that the data is even more R-friendly
-- Logistic regression to predict a second cancer
+- Sex and race matching
 - Survival analysis and Cox Hazards for time until second cancer